Fire Country

 Fire Country is an American action drama television series created by Max Thieriot, Tony Phelan and Joan Rater for CBS, starring Thieriot.
 It is produced by Jerry Bruckheimer Television and CBS Studios.
 The series premiered on October 7, 2022.
-On January 6, 2023, the series was renewed for a second season which premiered on February 16, 2024.
-In March 2024, the series was renewed for a third season which premiered on October 18, 2024.
-In February 2025, the series was renewed for a fourth season which premiered on October 17, 2025.
+The fifth season is scheduled to premiere on October 9, 2026.

 Premise

 Bode Donovan is a young convict with a troubled past.
 Hoping to redeem himself and shorten his prison sentence, he volunteers for the California Conservation Camp Program in which prisoners assist the California Department of Forestry and Fire Protection, known as Cal Fire.
-He ends up getting assigned to his hometown in Northern California where he must work alongside former friends, other inmates, and elite firefighters putting out the huge fires that plague the region.
+He ends up getting assigned to his hometown in Northern California, the fictional town of Edgewater, and the nearby Cal Fire station called Three Rock, where he works alongside former friends, other inmates, and veteran firefighters tasked with putting out the wildfires that plague the region.